 Chatbot Analytics

-By adding a chatbot to your website, you’ll be able to see what questions customers are asking, and therefore, which pain points they are encountering.
+By adding a chatbot to your website, you’ll be able to see what questions customers are asking and, therefore, which pain points they are encountering.
 From there, you’ll know how to make things easier for them.

 Voice of Customer (VoC) Tools